usnistgov/ndn-dpdk/app/tgconsumer/README.md

 * a "run number", so that replies to Interests from previous executions are not considered.

 Having the above information inside the packet eliminates the need for a pending Interest table, allowing the consumer to operate more efficiently.
-However, the consumer cannot detect network faults, such as unsolicited replies or duplicate replies.
+However, the consumer cannot detect network faults, such as unsolicited replies, duplicate replies, mismatched implicit digests.